Skip to main content

 Generation matters more than people give it credit for.
 An iPhone 15 Pro is still excellent for streaming in 2026 and you can pick one up used for around $600, which is the highest value in the entire iOS lineup right now.
 The 16 Pro brought meaningful camera ISP improvements.
 The 17 Pro added the new vapor chamber and the wide front camera, both of which materially help streamers.
 Anything older than the 14 Pro is best used as a chat device, not a primary stream camera.

 If you are buying new, the 17 Pro Max is the right answer for serious streaming.
 If you are buying used, the 15 Pro Max is the value pick.
-If you are buying the standard 17 because you do not want to spend Pro money, it will work — but go in knowing the thermal limits and plan your sessions around them.
+If you are buying the standard 17 because you do not want to spend Pro money, it will work.
+But go in knowing the thermal limits and plan your sessions around them.

 What to buy by budget tier

-Under $400 — entry tier.
+Under $400.
+Entry tier.
 The Pixel 9a, the Galaxy A56 and the iPhone 16e are the three real options.
 They all stream at 1080p30 reliably and 1080p60 with a little luck.
 None of them will hold a sustained gaming stream.
 The iPhone 16e is the only entry-level option with the iOS app reliability advantage; the Pixel 9a has the better camera; the Galaxy A56 has the most accessory flexibility.
 Pick based on which weakness you can live with.

-$400 to $700 — midrange.
+$400 to $700.
+Midrange.
 This is where most working streamers buy.
 The Pixel 10, the Galaxy S25 base model and the OnePlus 13R cover the territory.
-The midrange jump over budget is huge — you get real flagship-class encoders, proper thermal designs, and modems that actually hold 5G under load.
+The midrange jump over budget is huge.
+You get real flagship-class encoders, proper thermal designs, and modems that actually hold 5G under load.
 The jump from midrange to flagship, by contrast, is mostly about camera quality and sustained performance under abuse.
 For just-chatting and casual IRL, midrange is genuinely enough.

-$1000 and up — top tier. iPhone 17 Pro Max, Galaxy S25 Ultra, Pixel 10 Pro XL, ROG Phone 9 Pro.
+$1000 and up.
+Top tier. iPhone 17 Pro Max, Galaxy S25 Ultra, Pixel 10 Pro XL, ROG Phone 9 Pro.
 You are paying for sustained performance, best-in-class cameras, top-tier antennas and the longest realistic battery life.
 If streaming is income for you, these are work tools and the math works out fast.

 A lateral move worth considering: last-generation flagships go on sale aggressively when the new ones drop.
 An iPhone 16 Pro Max in late 2026 is roughly $200 cheaper than the 17 Pro Max and gives you 90% of the same capability.
 Same logic for the Galaxy S24 Ultra and the Pixel 9 Pro XL.
-If you are not chasing the absolute latest, this is the highest-leverage way to spend.
+If you are not chasing the absolute latest, this is the highest-use way to spend.

 Where it makes sense to pay more:

-- camera ISP — the difference is visible to your audience
+• camera ISP.
+The difference is visible to your audience

-- sustained performance — directly affects how long you can stream
+• sustained performance.
+Directly affects how long you can stream

-- battery and thermals — the gap between two-hour and four-hour sessions
+• battery and thermals.
+The gap between two-hour and four-hour sessions

-- modem and antenna quality — the IRL dealbreaker nobody warns you about
+• modem and antenna quality.
+The IRL dealbreaker nobody warns you about

 Final take